flatpickles/sketchbook-legacy/README.md

     * Option to set canvas size vs. fit to window size (bottom right panel
     * FPS meter (probably in left panel settings)
 * Parameter UI:
-    * Radio button parameter type (2-5 options?)
+    * Parameter tooltips
     * Number display for slider inputs
     * More space for parameter name (marquee for long names?)
 * Presets:
-    * Choose from curated parameter settings
+    * Choose from curated parameter settings (replace defaults?)
-    * Save your own (local storage)
+    * Save your own (local storage), and remove them
+    * Add asterisk to title display when sliders are edited
+    * Double click to return to preset/default value

 ## To consider
 * Key commands